-ID ITEM DESCRIPTION D5 Dataset name and reference Italian Civil Protection radar mosaic Dataset size 12 Mb (24 hours data at hourly temporal resolution, 4 CAPPI levels) Dataset description Radar reflectivity cappi at 2000, 3000, 4000 and 5000 m Standards, format and metadata GeoTIFF format Archiving and preservation (in- During the project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a focus on parameters used for model data assimilation.
+ITEM DESCRIPTION Dataset name and reference Italian Civil Protection radar mosaic Dataset size 12 Mb (24 hours data at hourly temporal resolution, 4 CAPPI levels) Dataset description Radar reflectivity cappi at 2000, 3000, 4000 and 5000 m Standards, format and metadata GeoTH-, format Archiving and preservation (in- During be project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a focus on parameters used for model data assimilation.
 After the project: data will be stored on the CIMA storage system.

-Table 6 - Renewable Energy Prediction use case - dataset Radar mosaic
+Tab r 6 - Renew able Energy Prediction use case - dataset Radar mosaic Dataset name and reference Dataset size Dataset description Standards, format and metadata Archiving and preservation (in- cluding storage and backup)

-ID ITEM DESCRIPTION D7 Dataset name and reference Historical power generation (reference will be updated) Dataset size About 200 KB per wind farm (1 year) Dataset description Wind farm specific on hourly basis [MWh] for models training and calibration; minimum 1 year, possibly 2 years or more Standards, format and metadata CSV format Archiving and preservation (in- cluding storage and backup) During the project: inputs for the selected periods will be stored for the duration of the EVEREST project.
+ID ITEM DESCRIPTION D7 Dataset name and reference Historical power generation (reference will be updated) Dataset size About 200 KB per wind farm (1 year) Dataset description Wind farm specific on hourly basis [MWh] for models training and calibration; minimum 1 year, possibly 2 years or more Standards, format and metadata CSV format Archiving and preservation (in- During the project: inputs for the selected periods will be stored cluding storage and backup) for the duration of the EVEREST project.
 After the project: inputs will be stored on DUF storage system.
 Sample data may be archived for future research.